-The court can also make an ‘ouster’ condition which prohibits the respondent from approaching, being within a certain distance of, remaining at, or entering particular premises.
+The court can also make an ‘ouster’ condition that prohibits the respondent from approaching, being within a certain distance of, remaining at, or entering particular premises.

 Police can order a respondent to stay in a particular place until they are served with an application for a Protection Order, a Police Protection Notice or a Domestic Violence Order.
 If they leave, they may be charged with an offence.

-Breach of the terms of protection orders in Queensland is also an offence and carries a maximum penalty of 3 years imprisonment or a fine of 120 penalty units ($14,136).
+Breaching a protection order is also an offence under section 177 of the Domestic and Family Violence Act 2002.
+The offence carries a maximum penalty of three years imprisonment or a fine of 120 penalty units.

 If there has been a conviction for breaching a protection order in the previous five years, then the maximum penalties that apply are higher.
 The fine is doubled (240 penalty units) and the maximum jail sentence is increased to five years.